Will I lose control of my business after Pioneera acquires it?

 What is the difference between Pioneera and a strategic acquirer?

 A strategic acquirer is a company in the same or an adjacent industry that buys yours and folds it into theirs.
 The headline price is often higher because synergies show up on their side of the balance sheet.
-The trade-off is that operations consolidate, engineering migrates to head office, and roles disappear.
+The trade-off is that operations consolidate, the technical staff migrate to head office, and roles disappear.
 Pioneera is not in the industry, has no operations to consolidate into, and is not building toward a synergy case.
-The business stays a business.
-Continuity of the team, the brand, the customers, and the location is the structural default, not a promise that depends on the buyer keeping their word after closing.
+Your business stays a business.
+It gets modernized from the inside, not absorbed into another company.

 Will the business stay headquartered in Canada?